CloudCIX/cloud_validator/README.md

   - 15 - Red Hat Server 7.7
   - 16 - Centos Linux 8
   - 17 - Ubuntu Server 20.04
-- `replicate` - Number of replicates of a VM there should be within a project. e.g 5 would produce five of the same VM.
-Not required.
+- `replicate` - Number of replicas of a VM there should be within a project. e.g 5 would produce five of the same VM. (optional)
 - `storage_type_id` - ID of the storage type (required)
   - 1 is HDD
   - 2 is SSD
-- `storage` - List of storage for the VM
+- `storage` - List of storages for the VM. (required)

 #### `storage`
 - `name` - Name of the storage.
 Should be unique within the VM. (required)